thwerks/NodeJS-Home-Assistant-Framework/Getting Started.md

 ### Legacy `homeassistant` NodeJS API, `cfg.io.ha` array and `ha.fetch()` function
 - Fundamentals:
   - You will need enter all of the Home Assistant entities you will read or write into the `cfg.io.ha` string array.
-  - This is used by the HA/NodeJS framework to indentify relevant entities and store their state.
+  - This is used by the HA/NodeJS framework to identify relevant entities and store their state.
   - All entities not in this list are ignored by the frameworks websocket and legacy APIs.
-  - The legacy homeassistant API has the advantage of querring the state of HA entities.
-This is useful for builing rebost automations that can recover from powerloss or network interruptions, etc.
+  - The legacy homeassistant API has the advantage of querying the state of HA entities.
+This is useful for building robust automatons that can recover from power loss or network interruptions, etc.
-  - the legacy API also has a callback which is useful for error handeling and keeping track of HA response delays.
+  - the legacy API also has a callback which is useful for error handling and keeping track of HA response delays.
   - ![image](https://github.com/thwerks/NodeJS-Home-Assistant-Framework/assets/90361336/182aab5e-15d5-4ec5-b046-54798cd36b61)
 - Legacy API Usage:
   - `ha.fetch()` function: (uses lagacy homeassistant API)
-    - This function will querry the state of every entity you have configured and save it to the `state.ha.io` array
+    - This function will query the state of every entity you have configured and save it to the `state.ha.io` array
     - the state of your entity can be read from `state.ha.io[entityID]`.
     - `ha.fetch()` is triggered on first startup, the Automated Function Array begins processing after first `ha.fetch()` completes.
-    - `ha.fetch()` cannot be called repeately or it will create a race condition.
+    - `ha.fetch()` cannot be called repeatedly or it will create a race condition.
   - Legacy API Service Call
     - `hass.services.call('turn_off', 'switch', { entity_id: "switch.testing_switch" });`
     - or with callback